dumorewithcode/purl/README.md

   <a href="#installation">Installation</a>
 </p>

 Made this with the intent to learn go and because I wanted it and couldn't find a standalone tool that sends urls through proxy tools quick enough.
-Any advice and contribution is welcomed.\
+Any advice and contribution is much appreciated.\
 Supports http/2

 ## Usage: